-A WP theme controls every aspect of your web site design.
-It allows you to add a “skin” over your site much like a template system does but it also also provides you with complete control over the management and ability to customize template settings.
+The WP theme system controls and integrates every aspect of your site’s design.
+It lets you add a “skin” to your site similarly to what a template system does but also provides users with complete control over the management and customization of all template settings.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-As stated in the quote above, one of the unique features of a WP theme is that how your website displays to visitors on the outside is kept independent of how your website is configured in the backend to handle areas like content management and functionality.
+As the above quote states, a unique feature of the WordPress theme is that how your web site looks to site visitors externally is kept independent of how your website works in the backend to handle areas like content management and functionality.

-In simple terms, what this means is that a WordPress theme lets you change the appearance of your site as often as you like without touching your website’s content and all the work you’ve put into it.
-For example, if WordPress website has been configured for e-commerce, changing the entire look of the site with another theme won’t affect the content or the functionality of the web site.
-All e-commerce features, settings and product information will remain intact, but the site will look completely different.
+In simple terms, what this means is that you can change the design of your website as often as you like without touching your site’s content and all the work you’ve put into it.
+For example, if WordPress website has been configured for e-commerce, changing the entire look of the site with another theme won’t affect the content or the functionality of the website.
+All e-commerce features, settings and product information will remain intact, but your site will look completely different.

 This is huge!
 Why?

-Because with WordPress, you no longer have to spend weeks or months waiting for your website to be completed.
-You can get your website built quickly and start with any WP theme you like, and then completely modify the look, feel and design of your website in seconds, whenever you choose … and as many times as you like!
+Because with WordPress, you no longer need to spend weeks or months waiting for your website to be done.
+You can get your business website built quickly and get started with any WordPress theme you want, and then completely edit the look, feel and design of your WordPress site in minutes, whenever you want … and as often as you like!

-Even better, you can easily replace any theme on your site without the need of web design skills.
-Simply pick any theme you want, install it on your site and activate it.
-WordPress allows you to change your website design and modify elements like headers, page layout, style settings and more in a few seconds …
+Even better, you can easily install a theme on your WordPress site without having website design knowledge.
+Simply choose any WordPress theme you like, install it on your site and activate it.
+WordPress allows you to change your entire site’s web design and modify elements like header images, page layout, typography and more in minutes …

-Since WordPress is distributed as open source software, hundreds of website designers can design themes specifically for the WordPress CMS platform using the WP templating system.
+Since WordPress is open source software, professional website designers all around the world can design themes specifically for the WordPress CMS platform using the WP template system.

 This means that thousands of high quality WordPress themes are made available to WP users.
-Themes are normally distributed for FREE under the terms of the GNU General Public License, or they can be purchased as Premium (i.e. paid) WP themes.
+Themes are normally distributed for Free under the terms of the GNU General Public License Definition, or they can be purchased as Premium (i.e. paid) themes.

-The WordPress team maintains a FREE directory of WP themes which allows WordPress users to download and access, thousands of excellent WP themes at no cost …
+The WordPress team maintains a FREE theme directory which allows WordPress users to access thousands of great website templates for free …

-As more businesses turn to WordPress for publishing and managing their content online, more designers are now focusing on developing themes for a wider audience of WordPress users.
+As WordPress becomes more popular, more designers are now starting to develop themes for a wider range of users.

-You can view a number of WP theme galleries that include stunning examples of great premium themes here:
+You can see a number of WP theme galleries that include various examples of themes here:

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just a few of the benefits of using WordPress themes over choosing tools that require traditional web template design:
+Here are just a few of the benefits of choosing WordPress themes over choosing website development tools that require traditional web design:

-Themes are really easy to install on your site.
-Simply upload the plugin file to your Plugin folder via your dashboard and activate.
-Even easier still, you can install any of the themes listed in the themes directory at WordPress.org) directly from within your WordPress site’s admin area.
+Themes are very easy to install on your site.
+Just upload it to your Plugins folder via your admin area and activate.
+Even easier still, you can install any of the themes listed in the theme repository at WordPress.org) directly from your WordPress dashboard.

-- WordPress has a large community of professional web developers who, collectively, make thousands of fantastic WordPress Themes available to WordPress users.
-Many of these themes are 100% free to use!
+- WordPress has a thriving community of professional theme developers who, collectively, make thousands of professional WP Themes available to users.
+Thousands of these themes are completely free to use!

-- Themes give sites a consistent look across all of the site’s elements, i.e. pages, headers, footers, menus, etc …
+- Themes give sites a consistent look across all of your blog’s elements, i.e. pages, headers, footers, layouts, etc …

-- A “theme” works independently of your blog’s content.
+- A “theme” works independently of your site’s content.
 This makes it possible to swap the “look and feel” of your site as often as you like without affecting the underlying content of your website.

-- Many WP themes come with built-in functionality and options that let you easily customize the site’s layout and design elements and create a unique look to suit your business.
+- Many WP themes come with built-in features and settings that let you customize your theme’s style and design properties and create a unique look to suit your needs.

-- Many themes are built using a framework that allows you to upgrade the theme to a newer theme version without losing any unique customizations (e.g. styles)
+- Many WordPress themes are built using a framework that enables you to update themes to a newer theme version without losing its unique customizations (e.g. CSS styles)

-- WordPress lets you search, upload, install and update WordPress Themes automatically directly from your admin panel.
+- WordPress allows you to search, import, install and update WordPress Themes automatically within the dashboard.

-- Themes allow WordPress users to save hundreds, even thousands of dollars on website development costs.
-Free themes cost nothing and most “Premium”WP themes are typically quite affordable.
+- Themes helps you save hundreds of dollars on website development costs.
+Free WordPress themes cost nothing and most “Premium”themes are typically quite inexpensive.

-Many theme developers are now developing themes that incorporate “responsive” design standards.
+Many WP theme developers are now developing WP themes that incorporate “responsive” web design.

-A responsive theme allows a website to automatically reconfigure the layout to display smoothly across different monitor sizes and screen resolutions, as well as different devices (e.g. computers, iPads, mobile phones, etc.) …
+A responsive theme enables a website to automatically reconfigure the layout to display smoothly across different monitor sizes and screen resolutions, as well as different devices (e.g. computers, iPads, mobile phones, etc.) …

-A responsive theme is also optimized for different types of devices.
-Users can scroll, read and display the site on all devices without having to readjust their browser settings, or requiring website owners to have installed additional display elements.
+Responsive themes are also optimized for different types of devices.
+Users can scroll, read and load the site on different device browsers without having to readjust their browser settings, or requiring website owners to have installed additional browser elements.

 Note: When searching for WordPress themes, it’s a good idea to choose a responsive WordPress theme.
-Not only will a responsive theme ensure that your website will display correctly across all of your visitors’ devices, but it also means that the theme is newer than non-responsive themes and therefore complies with the latest standards and practices of website design coding.
+Not only will a responsive theme ensure that your website displays well across your visitors’ devices, it also means that the theme is newer than non-responsive themes and therefore should comply with the latest standards of website design and coding.

-We hope that this article has provided you with a better understanding of themes, what WP themes are, how WP themes help you and your business save money on web development costs, and how WordPress themes allow you to easily customize a website.
+We hope that this article has provided you with a better understanding of WordPress themes, what themes are, how themes help you save money, and how themes make customizing web sites easy.

-To learn where to find great WP themes for your blog, click here:
+To learn where to find the best WordPress themes for your website or blog, click here: